rgoodie/soc_timeline/README.md

 How
 ---
 Install the module.
 Activate the Input Filter.
-Drop in HTML in the prescribed format (as denoted in the parent project's readme page*).
+Drop in HTML in the prescribed format (as denoted in the parent project's readme page: https://github.com/juanbrujo/jQuery-Timelinr).
 Enter `[timeline:{#divID}]` in the body.

 Assumptions, gotchas, and requirements
 -----------